timesize/monster-oop/01-front-end-basics/js-arrays/27-28/README.md

 We've seen we can traverse an array of elements with a simple `for` loop, but this isn't the most streamlined approach to accessing and changing a list in Javascript.

 Javascript has provided us with quite a few powerful built-in "iterator" methods that make it a breeze to do something to each element in an array.
-Being able to use these methods is one sign of a more mature developer.
-Plus, and they give us great opportunities to practice using callbacks!
+Plus, they give us great opportunities to practice using callbacks!

-*We encourage you to use iterators instead of traditional `for` loops where you can!*
+*Being able to use these methods is one sign of a more mature developer.
+We encourage you to use iterators instead of traditional `for` loops wherever you can!*